-In terms of SPHS&T, with budget cut impacts some campgrounds have been converted to day-use only areas.
-Budget reduction forced us to cut back services in certain location which has also placed stress on the natural settings of the parks/sites.
-Routine maintenance and cleaning have had to be reduced.
-Youth programs have had to be cut and vital staff training has been removed.
+- Some campgrounds have been converted to day-use only areas. - Forced cut-backs in garbage and waste removal services in certain locations which have also placed stress on the natural settings of the parks/sites. - Routine maintenance and cleaning of facilities have had to be reduced. - Youth programs have had to be cut and vital staff training in critical areas has been removed.